wjindong/simple-rpc/README.md

-# A simple rpc framework based on Netty , Zookeeper
+# A simple RPC framework